lpohorence96/hireme/README.markdown

 ### hireme

 So, you want a job in bleeding-edge machine-to-machine technologies?
-Let's see if you have what it takes to hang with the console-cowboys in the cloud.
+Let's see if you have what it takes to ridde with the cloud console-cowboys?

 1. Read up on us: [2lemetry.com](http://2lemetry.com), [cassandra.io](http://cassandra.io). *Sidenote*: You should probably know what Skynet is.

 1. **fork** this repository.
 Show us you have *git* skillzez.

-1. `cd` into the `resumes` folder, add a resume in the format of your choice.
+1. `cd` into the `resumes` folder (or create it), add a resume in the format of your choice.
 MS Word docs will be **ignored**.

 1. Submit a *pull* request with your changes.